santacruzAI/MLPhasesOfMatter/README.md

 ## **Visualizations:** (*Ongoing*)

 We implement the Metropolis-Hastings algorithm to simulate 4 Ising Models, namely the Square/Triangular Lattices, Square Ice Lattice and an Ising Gauge Theory-based Lattice.
-The visualizations of these evolution processes are given below:
+The visualizations of these evolution processes are stored in the videos folder.

-### **Square Lattice:**

-    High Temperature Simulation:

-    Low Temperature Simulation:

-### **Triangular Lattice:**

-  High Temperature Simulation:

-  Low Temperature Simulation:

-### **Topological Phases:**

-### **Square Ice Lattice:**

 ## **Implementation:**

 Further, we train a Feedforward Neural Network to classify the phases of sample square lattices.
 This is surprising achievement in itself, given that, as visible in the visualizations, the difference between high and low temperature lattices is very subtle and not humanly-visible.

 We then devise a method to simulate Triangular Lattices.
-After various experiments with methods of blocking out parts of square lattices to generate a triangular shape, but eventually decided to simulate this through a visualization technique that shifts lattice rows.
-We further show that this network generalizes with high accuracy to a triangular lattice with a different Hamiltonian.
+We further show that this network generalizes with high accuracy to this triangular lattice with a different Hamiltonian.
 (IN PROGRESS)

 The Ising Gauge Theory-based Lattice is a Topological Phase of Matter and naturally it is of great interest how an order parameter of it is inferred.
-We implement the Hamiltonian ( ), where p is a plaquette, the smallest closed shape within the lattice (in this case a square one), and use the MCMC method Metropolis-Hastings to synthesize such samples.
+We implement the Hamiltonian, involving plaquettes p, the smallest closed shape within the lattice (in this case a square one), and use the MCMC method Metropolis-Hastings to synthesize such samples.

 We further implement a feedforward neural network and show that it performs near chance on the Topological Phase.
-As a result, we then show that a Convolutional Neural Network achieves close to 100% test accuracy.
-(IN PROGRESS)
+As a result, we then show that a Convolutional Neural Network achieves high accuracy.

 Finally, we intend to synthesize Square Ice Lattices and demonstrate that a Feedforward Neural Network performs highly here, and then work on further extensions to this approach to generalize well across diverse lattices.